 As noted above, to access the scheme employers must designate affected employees as ‘furloughed workers’ and notify the employees of this change.
 Employers should send a ‘furlough letter’, confirming this in writing.
-This letter must be retained for 6 years.
+This letter must be retained for six years.

 Changing the status of employees and reducing their pay remains subject to existing employment law and may be subject to negotiation and agreement.
 With the alternative often being redundancy, or continuing to work potentially on reduced pay/hours, most employees are likely to accept furlough.
 Employers can choose which employees to furlough but should be mindful of discrimination law.

 Once a claim is accepted, HMRC will make payment to employers via BACS.
 Employers must pay the employee the full grant received from HMRC (i.e. no fees can be charged), less usual PAYE deductions.
-Employers can also claim for Employer NICs on the subsidised furlough pay (which should then be accounted for to HMRC in the usual way) and for minimum required pension contributions (which must then be paid into the appropriate pension scheme).
+Until 1 August, employers can also claim for Employer NICs on the subsidised furlough pay (which should then be accounted for to HMRC in the usual way) and for minimum required pension contributions (which must then be paid into the appropriate pension scheme).
 Employers cannot claim for additional NICs or pension contributions made because an employer chose to top up salary beyond 80%; or any pension contributions that are above the mandatory employer contribution.
 HMRC will be able to retrospectively audit all aspects of a claim.

 Public sector employers